 Click the “Output” once this is expanded

-Click into the “Audit ID” column within the “Add a row into a table” action.
-Within the “Dynamic content” pop-out locate the “Get a specific audit” action and find the “Audit ID” entry.
+Click into the “Inspection ID” column within the “Add a row into a table” action.
+Within the “Dynamic content” pop-out locate the “Get a specific inspection” action and find the “Inspection ID” entry.

 Your “Add a row into a table” action should now look like this: